 Hailed by the Washington Post as a musician with “…a clean, full-bodied tone and fleet fingers,” Krisztina Dér is a member of the Fayetteville Symphony Orchestra and Lecturer of Music at Guilford College.
-First-prize winner of the 2017 RAFA Artist and the 2009 FSW Collegiate Competitions, she has been a featured soloist with orchestras and has performed internationally at the 2011 Jeunesses, 2014 Rosen-Schaffel, 2015 RAFA, and 2017 Myrna Brown Artist Competitions.
+First-prize winner of the 2017 RAFA Artist and the 2009 FSW Collegiate Competitions, she has been a featured soloist with orchestras and has performed at the 2011 Jeunesses, 2014 Rosen-Schaffel, 2015 RAFA, and 2017 Myrna Brown Artist Competitions.

 A champion of intermedia, her research has focused on the integration of flute music and lighting art, leading her to commission works for flute and light by Stuart Saunders Smith, Michael S. Rothkopf, and others.
 The commissions, premieres, and subsequent videos were funded in part by a series of grants from the Friends of Flutes Foundation and University of North Carolina Greensboro.
 She has been invited to perform her flute/light program at venues including the 2018 National Flute Association Convention, the 2018 Mid-Atlantic Flute Convention, Louisiana State University, the University of North Carolina Pembroke, and the University of Maryland Baltimore County.

 As a pedagogue, Krisztina nurtures her students’ curiosity to develop their sense of self-motivation.
 She has been invited to teach workshops nationally at universities and music schools regarding extended techniques and motivating student practice.
 She directs, curates, and conducts local chamber ensembles, taking programs to unconventional environments in the community.